r0b2g1t/OTC-3-Tier-Terraform-Examples/README.md

 ## First Example

-Based on a frontend Server with Nginx, a middlware server with Tomcat and finaly a database server with a PostgreSQL.
+Based on a frontend Server with Nginx, a middleware with Tomcat and finally a backend server with a PostgreSQL.

 ## Second Example